lhp7895/ShadowVPN-wiki-official-20160624/Build-for-Windows.md

 Download a [release] and build.

 Currently only MinGW compilers are supported.
-You can compile in Msys or cross-compile in Linux or Cygwin with 32-bit or 64-bit MinGW toolchains.
+You can compile in Msys or cross-compile in Cygwin with 32-bit or 64-bit MinGW toolchains.

 For example, if using 64-bit Cygwin, install `libtool`, `autoconf` and `mingw64-x86_64-gcc-g++` by Cygwin installer.
 Then Download a [release]